Privacy Policy

 12. Children's Privacy

-The Service is not directed to individuals under 18 years of age.
-We do not knowingly collect personal information from children.
-If we learn we have collected information from a child, we will promptly delete it.
-If you believe we have collected information from a child, please contact us immediately.
+The Service is intended for business use by professionals over the age of 18.
+We do not knowingly collect personal information from children under the age of 13 (or under 16 where required by applicable law, including GDPR).
+If we learn we have inadvertently collected information from a child under the applicable age threshold, we will promptly delete it.
+If you believe we have collected such information, please contact us immediately at privacy@vectorqi.com.

 13. California Privacy Rights